-- 1. Public Works continues working on a more sustainable development model by preparing to rate projects for sustainability and through new or updated ordinances that will require developers to design using sustainable techniques and materials resulting in sustainable developments. - Updated Sewer Plans and Sewer Area Study pages on our website. - 2.
-Public Works continues to remove 100 percent of reported graffiti within 48 hours.
+- 1. Public Works continues working on a more sustainable development model through new or updated ordinances that will require developers to design using sustainable techniques and materials resulting in sustainable developments. - Updated Sewer Plans and Sewer Area Study pages on our website. - 2.
+Public Works continues to remove 100 percent of reported graffiti within 48 hours in the unincorporated County and 72 hours in the flood control district channels.
 This high level of service helped reduce blight in our communities.
-Approximately 2.2 million square feet of graffiti was removed this quarter.
-(July September 2019)